awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ### Failure handling<a name="runtimes-extensions-api-failure"></a>

-**Initialization failures**: If an extension fails, Lambda restarts the execution environment to enforce consistent behavior and encourage fail fast for extensions\.
+**Initialization failures**: If an extension fails, Lambda restarts the execution environment to enforce consistent behavior and to encourage fail fast for extensions\.
 Also, for some customers, the extensions must meet mission\-critical needs such as logging, security, governance, and telemetry collection\.

-**Invoke failures** \(e\.g\. out of memory, function timeout\): Because extensions share resources with the runtime, they are affected by memory exhaustion\.
+**Invoke failures** \(such as out of memory, function timeout\): Because extensions share resources with the runtime, memory exhaustion affects them\.
 When the runtime fails, all extensions and the runtime itself participate in the `Shutdown` phase\.
-In addition, the runtime is restarted—either automatically as part of the current invoke, or via a deferred re\-initialization mechanism\.
+In addition, the runtime is restarted—either automatically as part of the current invocation, or via a deferred re\-initialization mechanism\.

 If there is a failure \(such as a function timeout or runtime error\) during `Invoke`, the Lambda service performs a reset\.
 The reset behaves like a `Shutdown` event\.
 First, Lambda shuts down the runtime, then it sends a `Shutdown` event to each registered external extension\.
 The event includes the reason for the shutdown\.
 If this environment is used for a new invocation, the extension and runtime are re\-initialized as part of the next invocation\.